MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 - Deadline for final submission: 6 March 2018 (noon PST)
 - Awards and presentations by selected participants: 7 March 2018 (sessions TBC)

-## Who is eligible?

-Anyone with an interest in the reuse of routinely collected clinical data to improve healthcare is invited to participate.
-This is an opportunity for participants to learn about the benefits and challenges of working with complex healthcare data.

-While individual submissions are welcomed, we encourage the formation of teams with participants of different backgrounds.
-Often successful projects consider a broad range of perspectives, including for example the data scientist, statistician, carer, and patient.

-At least one member of a team must be able to attend the [BHI & BSN Annual Conference](https://bhi-bsn.embs.org/2018/) in Las Vegas, USA 4-7 March 2018 to give a short presentation at the event on **7 March 2018**.
-Registration at the conference is _not_ a requirement, and not all team members need be present.

 ## How can I enter the challenge?

 The BHI & BSN Data Challenge asks participants to carry out a retrospective study using the MIMIC-III Database.
 This year's research question is focused on a controversial and important logistical issue hospitals encounter every week:

-_Are patients admitted to the intensive care unit on a weekend more likely to die in the hospital than those admitted on a weekday?_
+**Are patients admitted to the intensive care unit on a weekend more likely to die in the hospital than those admitted on a weekday?**

 Teams must register for the challenge using the following form before midnight (PST) on **1 March 2018**: [http://goo.gl/yQUazq](http://goo.gl/yQUazq).